hughobrien/psu-constitution/README.md

 8. Council – as defined in Article 7: PSU Council

-9. Directly Elected – a union position elected from the entire student population
+9. Directly Elected – a Union position elected from the entire student population

 10. Executive – as defined in Article 8: Executive